dcrescim/mexican-train/README.md

 ## What is Mexican Train?

-Mexican Train is a domino game, traditionally played with family and friends, but also can be enjoyed with enemies and some ghosts.
+Mexican Train is a domino game, traditionally played with family and friends, but also can be enjoyed with enemies.
 The objective is to build a 'train' of dominoes while trying to get rid of all your pieces.
 It's fun, strategic, and now, it's going to be a battleground for our bots!

 ## Challenge Overview